mattcarlotta/nvi/README.md

 # <architecture>
 ```

-If not found, then view [Installation](https://github.com/mattcarlotta/nvi-bin#installation) steps.
+If not found, then see [Installation](https://github.com/mattcarlotta/nvi-bin#installation) instructions about a missing shell `$PATH`.

 ## Running